hoangtruong296/SOC_Labs/README.md

 # HomeLab

-This repository contains all of the homelab that I have done.
+This repository contains all of the labs that I have done.